FAQs

 What is perinatal mental health?

-The term perinatal refers to the period of time beginning with a pregnancy until 2 years postpartum, including experiences of pregnancy or infant loss, termination, and infertility.
+Perinatal refers to the period of time beginning with a pregnancy until 2 years postpartum, including experiences of pregnancy or infant loss, termination, and infertility.

-What is a perinatal mental health specialist?
+What is a certified perinatal mental health (PMH-C) therapist?

 Who is this fund for?